opendocsg/slw-judgments-backfill/2013_SGHC_168/report.md

 _Contract_ – _Interpretation_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 86 of 2013 was allowed by the Court of Appeal on 16 January 2014.
-See [2014] SGCA 19.]
+See <span class="citation">[2014] SGCA 19</span>.]

 6 September 2013